 Luxury vinyl comes in either plank or tile format, and uses realistic photo-generated imagery made to resemble real hardwood or stone.
 Expect dependable, picture-perfect floors when you purchase luxury vinyl.

 You can find either flexible luxury vinyl or rigid luxury vinyl.
 Flexible glue-down products are great for humid climates, as well as rooms where heavy furniture or high traffic are an issue.
 Rigid vinyl includes a solid core that makes it dimensionally stable, meaning it won’t shift.
 This is also a great choice for rooms where humidity or temperature fluctuations are an issue.
-These floors are generally installed using a locking system, which can make it a great DIY option for more experienced homeowners.
+These floors are generally installed using a locking system, which can make it a great DIY option for more experienced homeowners in humid climates.

 When it comes to waterproof flooring, sheet vinyl is a top choice.
 Sheet vinyl is large, continuous sheets of vinyl rather than small tiles that cover a lot of square footage.
 Its format also means there are fewer seams, making it harder for water to seep into the subfloor.
 Glue-down sheet vinyl is also a great choice for humid climates, since it won’t shift or curl with moisture fluctuations.